 I’m back from an awesome week holiday to Barbados.
-Guys – the sun, the sand, the beaches and the rum punch – it’s all as good as they say it is.
+The sun, the sand, the beaches and the rum punch – it’s all as good as they say it is.
 I loved passing the colourful houses every day, driving round the island and taking two boat trips to admire Barbados from afar.

 The best thing I did on my Barbados holiday would be a tough toss up between the shipwreck scuba dive… and the catamaran tour.
 I just loved being out on the azure water in the sun, and in the case of the scuba dive, swimming up the spiral staircase a la The Little Mermaid.

 You can do a lot in a week holiday to Barbados, or, you could just lie on the beach all day soaking up the sun, and the punch.
 I’d recommend a mixture of the two because there’s so much to do on the island you’d be missing out if you didn’t at least try to get of your sun lounger and explore.

 Ok, right, let’s get down to it.
 I’m going to describe my week holiday in Barbados it as I did it, seeing a I had such a good time.
 I hope it gives you some idea of just how much there is to do on the island, and why it’s a great place for a week’s holiday.

 I arrived on the Friday, so that’s where we’ll start.
 You can jump in whenever you like.